zpaulovics/datetimepicker-rails/README.md

 ### Features

     - Prepares the vendor directory (javascripts, stylesheets)
-    - Installs the custom fields for Simple Form
+    - Creates the custom fields for Simple Form
+    - You can use the 3 type of date & time pickers in your forms
+    - You do not need to write any javascript or CSS code
+    - The language automatically selected based on the locale
+    - You can specify the starting day of the week
+    - The format of the date and time can be specified in the config/locales
+    - Easy to install and use in your projects

 ### Installation